hello-robot/stretch_firmware/tutorials/docs/updating_firmware.md

 ```
 ## Firmware Update Tool

 The firmware update tool will automatically recommend and install latest version of firmware found on GitHub.
-It will only recommend versions that are compatible with the currently installed Stretch Body.
+It will only recommend versions that are compatible with the currently installed Stretch Body. **Note: The firmware updater only works on Ubuntu 18.04 currently.
+Attempting to use the latest version of the firmware updater in Ubuntu 20.04 will error out.**

 ```bash
 >>$ RE1_firmware_updater.py --help
 usage: RE1_firmware_updater.py [-h]